 When is the museum open?

 The museum and the museum shop are open daily from 10 am & 6 pm.
+Our ticket desk closes at 6.40 pm.
 The museum is closed on April 26 and December 25.

 What entrance fee does apply?